peteroupc/peteroupc.github.io/exporand.md

 <a id=Convergence_of_Bernoulli_Factories></a>
 ### Convergence of Bernoulli Factories

 The following Python code illustrates how to test a Bernoulli factory algorithm for convergence to the correct probability, as well as the speed of this convergence.
 In this case, we are testing the **PowerBernoulliFactory** of _x_<sup>_y_/_z_</sup>.
 Depending on the parameters _x_, _y_, and _z_, this Bernoulli factory converges faster or slower.
-Notably

 ```
 # Parameters for the Bernoulli factory x**(y/z)